gitlabhq/gitlab-recipes/install/pkgr/README.md

 ## Done!

-Visit YOUR_SERVER in your web browser for your first GitLab login.
+Visit SERVER_HOST in your web browser for your first GitLab login.
 The setup has created an admin account for you.
 You can use it to log in:

     root